lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Because devices embed built-in applications, the traffic flows to be compressed are known in advance.
 Indeed, new applications are less frequently installed in an LPWAN device, as they are in a computer or smartphone.

-SCHC compression uses a context in which information about header fields is stored.
-This context is static: the values of the header fields do not change over time.
+SCHC compression uses a Context (a list of Rules) in which information about header fields is stored.
+This Context is static: the values of the header fields and the actions to do compression/decompression do not change over time.
 This avoids complex resynchronization mechanisms.
 Indeed, downlink is often more restricted/expensive, perhaps completely unavailable {{RFC8376}}.
 A compression protocol that relies on feedback is not compatible with the characteristics of such LPWANs.

-In most cases, a small context identifier is enough to represent the full IPv6/UDP headers.
+In most cases, a small Rule identifier is enough to represent the full IPv6/UDP headers.
 The SCHC header compression mechanism is independent of the specific LPWAN technology over which it is used.

 LPWAN technologies impose some strict limitations on traffic.
 For instance, devices are sleeping most of the time and may receive data during short periods of time after transmission to preserve battery.
 LPWAN technologies are also characterized by a greatly reduced data unit and/or payload size (see {{RFC8376}}).
 However, some LPWAN technologies do not provide fragmentation functionality; to support the IPv6 MTU requirement of 1280 bytes {{RFC8200}}, they require a fragmentation protocol at the adaptation layer below IPv6.
-Accordingly, this document defines an fragmentation/reassembly mechanism for LPWAN technologies to supports the IPv6 MTU.
-Its implementation is optional.
-If not interested, the reader can safely skip its description.
+Accordingly, this document defines an optional fragmentation/reassembly mechanism for LPWAN technologies to support the IPv6 MTU.

 This document defines generic functionality and offers flexibility with regard to parameters settings and mechanism choices.
-Technology-specific settings and product-specific and choices are expected to be grouped into Profiles specified in other documents.
+Technology-specific settings and product-specific choices are expected to be grouped into Profiles specified in other documents.

 # Requirements Notation